Jip-Hop/sedunlocksrv-pba/deploy/README.md

 Optional:
   --build-args=ARGS          Comma-separated additional arguments for build.sh
                               e.g. --build-args=--ssh,--net-mode=bond
-  --expert-password=PASS     Expert mode password for build.sh; use single quotes
-                              to protect special characters (no commas needed) e.g. --expert-password='p@$$w0rd!'
+                              See ../README.md#build for the full list of build.sh flags that can be forwarded here --expert-password=PASS     Expert mode password for build.sh; use single quotes to protect special characters (no commas needed) e.g. --expert-password='p@$$w0rd!'